-If it remains unsold I have every intention of approaching the vendors myself to offer our services and the more I could understand about the property, the more likely I am to be able to have a sensible discussion regarding the subject of why it remains unsold, in this particular case, after 6 months of being on the market.
+If the property remains unsold I have every intention of approaching the vendors of this property myself to offer our services.
+The more I could understand about the property, the more likely I am to be able to have a sensible discussion regarding the subject of why it remains unsold - in this particular case, after 6 months of being on the market!

 We arrived at the appointed time and were met by a very well presented member of their staff.
 Talking to her, it transpired that because they were so busy, they had called her in to do this viewing.
 It would appear that she was a “Saturday” negotiator who didn’t usually work during the week.

 Judging by the fact that she was opening doors, having a quick look inside and then announcing what was beyond the door, I gathered that she hadn’t been to the property before.
 No big deal you might think, but then if one of my negotiators or I am showing somebody around a house with which we are unfamiliar, we make a point of arriving sufficiently early to be able to familiarise ourselves with the layout of the property.
 In fact, we arrive early in order to ensure that toilet seats are down, (in this property 1 wasn’t!) that lights are switched on where appropriate and curtains drawn.

 Knowing about the property

 Their negotiator was asked a number of questions by my vendor, none of which she could answer.
 It would have been easy for her to call her office in order to clarify the issues, but she chose not to do so.
 And, a matter of a few days later, my vendor is still none the wiser.

 In addition to the house, I was also quite interested to see how one of my competitors dealt with a viewing.
 I’m reasonably experienced, but even with some 10 years under my belt, I am quite prepared to accept that I don’t know it all and am quite happy to pick up tricks and habits from other agents when the opportunity arises.